UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     E           AttributeError: 'str' object has no attribute 'render'

 Now we are trying to call a piece of content's ``render`` method, but we got a simple string, which does not *have* a ``render`` method.
-This is the challenge of this part of the exercise -- it's easy to render a string, and it's easy to render an element, but the content list could have either one -- so how do we switch between the two methods?
+This is the challenge of this part of the exercise.
+It's easy to render a string, and it's easy to render an element, but the content list could have either one.
+So how do we switch between the two methods?

 There are a number of approaches you can take.
 This is a good time to read the notes about this here: :ref:`notes_on_handling_duck_typing`.
-You may want to try one of the more complex methods -- but for now, we're going to use the one that suggests itself from the error.
+You may want to try one of the more complex methods, but for now, we're going to use the one that suggests itself from the error.

 We need to know whether we want to call a ``render()`` method, or simply write the content to the file.
 How would we know which to do?
 Again, look at the error:
 We tried to call the render() method of a piece of content, but got an ``AttributeError``.
 So the way to know whether we can call a render method is to try to call it -- if it works, great!
 If not, we can catch the exception, and do something else.
 In this case, the something else is to try to write the content directly to the file: